hyperFounder/ODE-Verse-Matchmaker/README.md

 This project implements a client-server architecture for solving the Romeo and Juliet ordinary differential equation (ODE) over a ```TCP/IP``` network.
 The scenario is inspired by ```William Shakespeare's play Romeo and Juliet```, where the playwriter acts as a matchmaker between the two lovers and exchanges love letters while writing the play.
 At the end, the novel is dumped into a ```.csv``` file.

+- The client and servers communicate using a TCP/IP protocol.
+The client sends requests to the servers, and the servers respond with the calculated values of the ODE.
+The client then annotates these values in the novel.

 # Project Structure

 The project consists of three main components: